What does womxn mean and how do you pronounce it?

 How do you pronounce Womxn?

-Although the way people pronounce words is vastly different across the globe, Womxn can be pronounced Woah-Mex/Mix or Wim-Mex/Min.
+Although the way people pronounce words is vastly different across the globe, Womxn can be pronounced Woah-Mex/Mix or Wim-Mex/Mix.

 YOUR SUPPORT MEANS EVERYTHING